cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 This weekend [KotlinConf](https://kotlinconf.com/) will take place in Amsterdam.
 I guess we can all bet on Kotlin 1.3.0 being one of the Keynote announcement.
 As soon as you'll bump that version number inside your project, you can start using contracts.

 Please note that contracts are an **experimental feature** in Kotlin 1.3.
-So, as happened for coroutines, you need to explicitally opt-in to use them (either with the `@UseExperimental` or via the compiler flag `-Xuse-experimental`).
+So, as happened for coroutines, you need to explicitly opt-in to use them (either with the `@UseExperimental` or via the compiler flag `-Xuse-experimental`).

 On the other hand, several functions inside the stdlib have already been updated with a contract and you can directly benefit from them, let's see how.